Laird-Turner Meteor LTR-14: Operational history

 The original aircraft was put into storage at Weir Cook Airport for 29 years until it was restored, then donated to the Crawford Auto-Aviation Museum.
 In December 1972 the plane along with many of Roscoe Turner's trophies were transferred to the Smithsonian.
-The aircraft retired with less than 30 hours flying time.
+The aircraft retired with less than 30 hours flying time.The Meteor is on display at the National Air and Space Museum, Washington, D.C.